stephenrong/PIBv1_MPRA_analyses/README.md

 Code used for massively parallel reporter assays (MPRAs) and functional genomic analyses and visualizations.

 See the main repository for the manuscript: https://github.com/YourePrettyGood/PIBv1_manuscript/.
+Paper available at (XXX).

-Last updated April 17th 2025 by Stephen Rong (stephen AT rong AT yale DOT edu).
+Last updated April 17th 2025 by Stephen Rong (stephen DOT rong AT yale DOT edu).
+Contact corresponding author with questions.

 ## Repository contents